-Adam Rippon hired by NBC for Olympics coverage
+Olympic figure skater Adam Rippon pulls out of NBC gig

-Olympic figure skater Adam Rippon has been hired by NBC to serve as a correspondent for the remainder of the Games in Pyeongchang, South Korea.
+Olympic figure skater Adam Rippon has pulled out of a job as a correspondent for NBC at the Winter Games in South Korea.

-The new role will include work on TV, digital and social media, according to CNN contributor Christine Brennan, who first reported the news for USA Today.
-Compensation details weren't immediately available.

-Rippon, 28, is one of the first openly gay U.S. athletes to compete.
-The figure skater won bronze in the team skating event.
+News broke earlier Sunday that Rippon, one of the first openly gay U.S. athletes to compete at the Olympics, was being hired to work on TV, digital and social media for NBC for the remainder of the Games in Pyeongchang.

+NBC tweeted out the news, welcoming the 28-year-old bronze medalist to its team.

+NBC's article online about Rippon becoming one of its correspondents now redirects readers to his Olympic profile page.

+Rippon, who won bronze in the team skating event, has become one of the highest-profile athletes at the Games.

-He has made headlines for his criticisms of Vice President Mike Pence, and the politician's track record on LGBTQ issues.
+He made headlines for his criticisms of Vice President Mike Pence, and the politician's track record on LGBTQ issues.
 Rippon turned down a meeting with Pence, according to a USA Today report, and has said he will not visit the White House for a celebration.

 As governor of Indiana, Pence signed the state's Religious Freedom Restoration Act, which allowed businesses to refuse service to gay and lesbian customers.
 Pence later signed an amendment that prevented the law from discriminating against LGBTQ customers.